Kartheek2016/Angular-Excercise/README.md

 # Angular-Excercise
-Using Angularjs, Bootstrap &amp; jquery.
+Using Angularjs, Angular-route, Bootstrap &amp; jquery.

 Move to the project folder:
  - cd folder